dlipovetsky/vscode-ginkgo-tools/README.md

-# ginkgo-outline README
+# ginkgo-tools README

-This is the README for your extension "ginkgo-outline".
+This is the README for your extension "ginkgo-tools".
 After writing up a brief description, we recommend including the following sections.

 ## Features